 - Get organized.
 Styling improves readability.
 Identify a format for listing your job title, employer and employment dates.
 Then stick to it throughout your resume.
 Use bolding, horizontal lines, tabbing or tables to make information pop.
-If more than three sentences are listed beneath each position, use bullets to help your readers skim the document.
+Use bullet points to help the reader skim teh document more easily.

 - Do not limit your experience to paid employment.
-Relevant experience may come from part-time jobs, internships, service-learning, volunteer work, class projects, jobs, military experience, clubs/student organizations, memberships, leadership experiences and other activities.
+Some of your most relevant experience may come from part-time jobs, internships, service-learning, volunteer work, class projects, jobs, military experience, clubs/student organizations, memberships, leadership experiences and other activities.